 Secretary of State Michael R. Pompeo met today with King Salman bin Abdulaziz Al Saud and Crown Prince Mohammed bin Salman Al Saud of the Kingdom of Saudi Arabia.

 Today, the White House issued an Executive Order sanctioning the Supreme Leader’s Office and authorizing further sanctions on those associated with it.
 This action was taken as part of the Administration’s maximum pressure campaign against the Iranian regime, which has engaged in 40 years of terror and aggression against the United States and our allies.
 Most recently, it targeted a U.S. unmanned aircraft and executed attacks on international shipping.

 Moderator: Greetings to everyone from the U.S. International Media Hub in London.
 I’d like to welcome our participants dialing in and thank you all for joining this discussion.

 WASHINGTON – The U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) took action today against eight senior commanders of Navy, Aerospace, and Ground Forces of the Islamic Revolutionary Guards Corps (IRGC).

-Moderator: Greetings to everyone from the U.S.-European Media Hub in Brussels.
-I would like to welcome our participants dialing in from across Europe, Asia and the Middle East and thank all of you for joining this discussion.
+Moderator: Greetings to everyone from the U.S. European Media Hub in Brussels.
+I would like to welcome our participants dialing in from around the world and thank all of you for joining this discussion.